sdf611097/py-logger/README.md

 ```

 ## bg_color(arg1, arg2, ...)
-Simalar to color(), this funciton is for background color and the font-color will be complementary color.
+Similar to color(), this function is for background color and the font-color will be complementary color.
 ```python
 logger.bg_blue('this', 'background color blue, and font is yellow')
 ```